jhguzmanj/fem-nft-card/README.md

-# nft-card
-Solution to a Frontend Mentor challenge: creating a similar webpage as the design preview provided

 # Frontend Mentor - NFT preview card component solution
-This is a solution to the [NFT preview card component challenge on Frontend Mentor] (https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 ## Table of contents